Previous Article related to Kafka

 - Store the Kafka cluster-id (randomly generated while the Broker registers the first time)

-Zookeeper seems an inseparable part of running a distributed system like Kafka but it has some limitations which are preventing Kafka from working to its full potential.
+Zookeeper seems an inseparable part of running a distributed system like Kafka, but it has some limitations that are preventing Kafka from working to its full potential.

 Let’s discuss some of those challenges here.